itzzzH/Poke-Count/README.md

     Place it anywhere on your computer (it will create its own config file locally)

     Double-click to launch!

+    Alternatively, you can run the source code yourself by zipping the repository and running python pokecount.py (requires pynput installed).

 ## Features

     Transparent & Always-on-Top: Built as a sleek borderless overlay that stays pinned over your game window (90% opacity).